assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft7.md

 *Thanks*:

-* To Håkan Olsson for valuable comments and discussions.
+* To Håkan Olsson for comments and discussions.
 * To Daniel Bernstein for creating TweetNaCl.
+* To Kenneth Pernyer and Felix Grape for comments and implementations in Swift and JavaScript.

 History
 -------

 * 2017-10-09.
 DRAFT7.
-Pubkey added to A1.
+Address fields added to message A1.

 * 2017-10-06.
 DRAFT6.
 Resume feature removed from spec.